-The Group is targeting development
+The Group is targeting development by 2030 of:

+- 4 GW of electrolysis capacity,

 - 700 km hydrogen transmission networks,

-- · 100 hydrogen vehicle charging stations,
+- 100 hydrogen vehicle charging stations,

 - 1 TWh of hydrogen storage capacity.

 To achieve this, ENGIE will invest approximately €4 billion over the period 2023-2030, €1 billion of which will be dedicated to hydrogen transmission and storage.